mjgui/t-events-bot/instructions.md

 You can update the max queue length and estimated time per participant (in minutes) with /setmax and /settime
 Get the telegram username of the person at the front with /getfront Get the telegram username of everyone in the queue with /getall (this stresses the bot so please don't spam it)

+To set up database:
+Create master schema directly as per sql.
+Create station tables (representing the timeslots) by adding station name in "" delimiters (follow instruction in comment).
+Recommended to go by numbers.
+Add stations to master.stations list